 If you are a merchant that accepts credit and debit cards for your online business, you may have come across the term chargebacks.
 What does it mean?
-Here is everything you need to know about chargebacks and how it can affect your business.
+Here is everything you need to know about chargebacks and how they can affect your business.

-When your customer disputes a transaction, the customer’s bank (issuing bank) allows them to file a complaint and demand for a refund from you – the merchant.
+When your customer disputes a transaction, the customer’s bank (issuing bank) allows them to file a complaint and demand a refund from you – the merchant.

 If the customer’s claims are discovered to be without merit, the held funds will be reversed to the merchant’s account.
 The process of filing a dispute is called a chargeback.

 Chargebacks can be damaging for a merchant account.
 You don’t just stand the risk of losing your money and products but also your reputation.